hqw15/DynamicMultilayerNetworkAnalysis/README.md

 ## Introduction

 This repository serves as a dedicated tool for the processing of results obtained from the [multilayer community network(GenLouvain)](https://github.com/GenLouvain/GenLouvain).
-It offers a range of metrics and analyses, encompassing modularity, module size, module number, stationarity, flexibility, cohesion, and disjointedness.
+It offers a range of metrics and analyses, encompassing modularity, module size, module number, flexibility, cohesion, and disjointedness.
 Moreover, the tool computes the variations in these metrics between Patients and Healthy Controls (HCs) and calculates the correlation of these metrics with clinical medical scores in the Patients.

 ## Data